ken8203/l5-openldap-auth/README.md

 ```

 ##Configuration
-Manually create a `config/ldap.php` file and add the following
+Manually create a `config/ldap.php` file and add the following:
 ```
 <?php